 What Is Consumer Protection Liability?

-Consumer protection liability refers to the responsibility of suppliers and manufacturers to ensure the products they sell to customers are safe to use.
+Consumer protection liability refers to the responsibility of suppliers and manufacturers to ensure that the products they sell are safe for use.
+Under the ACL, consumers have the right to purchase goods that do not cause harm, meaning that any injuries caused by faulty products can extend liability to suppliers as well.

 What Should I Do If A Customer Injures Themselves?

-If a customer injures themselves, they may be able to claim damages and compensation.
-Once you have become aware of an incident that resulted in a serious injury of a customer, it is your duty to report it to the Australian Competition and Consumer Commission (ACCC).
+If a customer injures themselves, they may be eligible to claim damages and compensation.
+Once you become aware of an incident that results in a serious injury, it is your duty to report it to the Australian Competition and Consumer Commission (ACCC).

 Reporting to ACCC